aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/export-document-structure-while-converting-to-pdf/_index.md

 description: Learn how to export document structure while converting to PDF with Aspose.Cells in C++.
 ---

-PDF logical structure facilities provide a mechanism for incorporating information regarding the document content structure into a PDF file.
+The PDF logical structure facilities provide a mechanism for incorporating information regarding the document content structure into a PDF file.
 Aspose.Cells preserves information about the structure from a Microsoft Excel document, such as cell, row, table, worksheet, image, shape, header/footer, etc.

-With option [PdfSaveOptions.GetExportDocumentStructure()](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/getexportdocumentstructure/), you can save to a tagged PDF with document structure exported.
+With option [PdfSaveOptions.GetExportDocumentStructure()](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/getexportdocumentstructure/), you can save a tagged PDF with the document structure exported.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ExportDocumentStructureWhileConvertingToPdf.go" >}}